Goytepe archaeological complex: Architecture

 11 m-thick Neolithic cultural sequence recovered in Goytepe consists of 14 architectural levels characterized by mudbrick houses in circular shape linked by curvilinear walls.
 Building techniques and distribution sequence of architectural remainders found from different levels were mainly similar to each other.
-Plano-convex-shaped mud bricks with straw temper measuring 40-60 x 20 x 8-10 cm made from yellow or brown clay were used as a building material.
+Plano-convex-shaped mud bricks with straw temper measuring 40-60 x 20 x 8–10 cm made from yellow or brown clay were used as a building material.
 These constructions including the ones made of 15 rows of mud bricks with a height of 1.5 m. were considered well-preserved.

-2 types of circular constructions have been discovered at it was in Shomutepe: large and small.
+2 types of circular constructions have been discovered as it was in Shomutepe: large and small.
 The diameter of large circular constructions reached 3.5 m, while the smaller ones had a diameter up to 2 m.
 The smaller circular constructions used to generally connect with wing walls, although the larger ones were preferred to be mainly independent or not entirely enclosed.
 There were also revealed other structures such as ovens and bins.
 After examinations of these structures, it was affirmed that these units were built one by one in a sequential manner with a specific distribution pattern.
-The settlement featured circular or oval unit with a diameter of 7-8 m, including a number of round-shaped constructions connected with wing walls to surround a courtyard.
+The settlement featured circular or oval unit with a diameter of 7–8 m, including a number of round-shaped constructions connected with wing walls to surround a courtyard.
 There was a break on the enclosure wall for each unit which are assumed to be used as the entrance to the yard.

 Experts revealed clay bins and ovens/hearths mainly in the courtyard of the settlement close to the wing walls or circular constructions in the archaeological site.
-The bins with a diameter of 50-60 cm had a round or oval form with a height of 50 cm.
-The bottom of the bins was dug nearly 10-15 cm into the ground.
+The bins with a diameter of 50–60 cm had a round or oval form with a height of 50 cm.
+The bottom of the bins was dug nearly 10–15 cm into the ground.
 During the excavations some of them discovered empty, while others were found with different tools and materials showing that they also had a storage function.
-The ovens with a diameter around 60-70 cm had also a round or oval shape, nevertheless, their bottoms were covered with river cobbles and enclosed by a clay rim.
+The ovens with a diameter around 60–70 cm had also a round or oval shape, nevertheless, their bottoms were covered with river cobbles and enclosed by a clay rim.

 In Square 2B, there was also discovered a building in a rectangular form of 4x2.5 m. with a separating wall located quite far away from the circular buildings and assumed that it had been used for a different purpose.

-Material Remains
+Material remains

 Ceramic, basalt and obsidian, bone-based labour instruments (awls, needles, axes and hammers), pottery specimens, plant and animal remnants were found from the Neolithic cultural sequence.

 Tools and other objects were infrequently found in the interior parts of smaller circular constructions.
 In contrast, larger circular constructions and courtyard featured significant number of objects.
 Several practical tools, including large obsidian blades and large bone instruments were discovered here.
 1525 pieces of ceramics were found during the research.